 Beate Völker

-Beate Völker is a prominent German-born sociologist and professor at Utrecht University, known for her research on social networks, social cohesion, and urban communities.
-She currently serves as the Scientific Director of the Netherlands Institute for the Study of Crime and Law Enforcement (NSCR).
+Beate Völker is a prominent German-born sociologist and professor at VU Amsterdam, known for her research on social networks, social cohesion, and urban communities.
+She currently also serves as the Scientific Director of the Netherlands Institute for the Study of Crime and Law Enforcement (NSCR).
 Völker’s work explores how social capital is shaped not only by personal choices but also by institutional and environmental contexts such as neighborhoods, workplaces, and cities.
 Her contributions, including large-scale longitudinal studies on personal networks, have deepened our understanding of how social structures influence well-being and societal stability.
+She received several large grants and is a recipient of the INSNA Simmel award of 2025.